Planning for the future

 Getting help with your changing role

 You can put things in place to make it easier to make changes over time.
-For example, you might want to choose someone else to have guardianship or power of attorney for the person you care for, and start to organise that.
+For example, someone else could step in to have guardianship or power of attorney for the person you currently care for, and you could start to organise that.

 If you can’t provide care any more